IntersectMBO/cardano-updates/blog/2024-06-25-performance-and-tracing.md

 The work on aligning of metrics naming and semantics of new and legacy tracing is ongoing.
 Additionally, we're adding a handful of metrics to the new tracing system which currently exist in legacy tracing only.

 Factoring out the RTView ("real-time view") component of `cardano-tracer` in the new tracing system has finished.
 This includes a considerable refactoring of `cardano-tracer`'s codebase, so that we're currently running test on the new codebase.
 Isolating
 RTView is due to its being in prototype stage for too long, and the design decisions taken.
-In the short term, this will now make several package dependencies optional, which have become troublesome for CI, as well as making `cardano-tracer` more lightweight.
+In the short term, this will make several package dependencies optional, which have become troublesome for CI, as well as making `cardano-tracer` more lightweight.
 RTView remains as an opt-in.

 ### IOI Tech Meetup

 Our entire team traveled to Zurich, Switzerland to attend ZuriHac'24 and the IOI Tech Meetup.
-It was fantastic to meet everyone in person, and we all had an amazing time.
-A big Thank You to everyone involved making that happen, and making it a success.
+It was fantastic to meet everyone in person, and we all had an amazing and very productive time.
+A big Thank You to everyone involved in making that happen, and making it a success.

 We contributed two presentations for the meetup: a thourough introduction of the new tracing system aimed at developers - as it's not tailored exclusively to `cardano-node`, but can be used in other (Haskell) services as well.
 And secondly, an overview over the benchmarking framework based on Quantitative Timeliness Agreements which we're building - as well as a show-and-tell of our prototype, implementing part of said framework.
 We're grateful for the great interest and feedback from all the participants.

+Last not least, we worked on creating a community report of the UTxO scaling benchmarks performed during March and April - to be released soon.